 Materials facts include condition, age, known problems, any defects.
-In essence, they are basically those things that would influence a buyer’s decision to purchase the home or not, as well as the price and terms they offer.
+In essence, they are those things that would influence a buyer’s decision to purchase the home or not, as well as the price and terms they offer.
 Again, specifics vary by state, in terms of what’s included.
 These disclosures ask about known defects.
 They are things that owners know exist or that they should know because they are reasonably apparent.

-Major defects are obviously much easier to determine.
+Major defects are much easier to determine.
 If your home floods, that must be disclosed.
 If you know your home’s electrical system is not up to code, this must be disclosed.

 Repairs you have completed, as well as improvements and upgrades, should be noted as well.
-Elizabeth Weintraub, Home Buying/Selling Expert, makes an excellent point in her article, Home Disclosures, and Material Facts.
+Elizabeth Weintraub, a Home Buying/Selling Expert, makes an excellent point in her article, Home Disclosures, and Material Facts.
 She states that she would not use the term “repair” because that implies the issue was fixed.
 She recommends just explaining briefly what happened, how you addressed it (either yourself or a professional), and whether or not you’ve had any problems since that time.